Dental Implants – Bristol, CT

 Dental implants have over a 95% success rate to last for several decades with the right foundation and aftercare.
 Their long-term success relies on your jawbone fusing to the posts to support them; therefore, you must have adequate bone density.
 If you’ve experienced bone loss from missing teeth, periodontal disease, or another issue, you might need an additional procedure called bone grafting to create the right framework for your new smile.

 A small piece of bone is taken from another area of your body or from a donor and grafted on to the weakened areas in your jaw.
 Your jaw integrates with the grafting material, enhancing the thickness of your jaw.
 After your bone has healed, you’ll be a suitable candidate for dental implants.
-Although it adds another step in your treatment plan, it’s time well spent to ensure your new smile lasts for a lifetime.
+Although bone grafting adds another step in your treatment plan, it’s time well spent to ensure your new smile lasts for a lifetime.

 It’s normal to be concerned about dental implants causing pain, but you have nothing to fear.
 A local anesthetic or sedative is used during your placement procedure, so you won’t feel anything during the surgery.
 While you heal, you will experience some discomfort and swelling, but you can manage it with an over-the-counter pain reliever.
 After a few days, your discomfort will subside.
 You shouldn’t have any pain once your jawbone has healed.
-If you develop any new or worsening pain after your placement surgery, don’t wait to contact your dentist.
+If you develop any new or worsening pain after your implant placement surgery, don’t wait to contact our office.

 Can I Use My Insurance to Pay for Dental Implants?